Testing for Learning Differences in Vancouver, WA & Portland, OR

 Your child’s evaluation for learning differences will be individualized to ensure we have complete understanding of their areas of strength and weakness, aptitudes, and abilities.
 There may be some variation in the exact tests utilized.
 However, every clients follow the same basic process:

-How Is Psychological Testing Performed?
+How Is Educational Testing Performed?

-Easily Schedule Testing
+Easily Schedule Educational Testing